Our KMUZ Board

 Verland Kelly, served in the U.S. Navy and owned a financial service and accounting firm in Monrovia California.
 He and his wife, Pam, recently moved to Salem and are both involved at KMUZ.
 Verland serves as the board’s treasurer and can be reached at firstname.lastname@example.org.

 Pam Kelly is a fourth generation Californian who recently moved to the mid-Willamette Valley.
 She is a long time volunteer (50 years plus), community activist, fundraiser, special event planner and retired small business owner.
 She has been a supporter of community radio since 1975 and read about KMUZ on an internet blog.
 She sent in a donation to get the station on the air and became a volunteer shortly after moving to Salem.
 She is now the House Mother/Volunteer Coordinator at the station and can be reached at email@example.com.

 Bill Smaldone moved to Salem from New York in 1991 to take a job teaching European history at Willamette University.
 A former Salem City Councilor and currently the chair of the South East Salem Neighborhood Association, he believes that KMUZ community radio will enrich and strengthen Salem’s cultural and political life.
 He can be reached at firstname.lastname@example.org.

 Melanie Zermer has been an advocate on local issues for 20 years.
 She worked for the Oregon Legislature for 9 years before starting a massage therapy practice in 1995.
-She believes in building community and sees KMUZ as a way to bring together the diverse aspects of the mid-Valley through music, talk and entertainment.
-She serves as president on the governing board and can be reached at firstname.lastname@example.org.
+She believes in building community and sees KMUZ as a way to bring together the diverse aspects of the Mid-Valley through music, talk, and entertainment.
+She serves as president of the governing board and can be reached at email@example.com.